Papers

 Ziggy Stardust, Bob Dylan, Deadmou5: What is the relationship between artistic personas, the artists that bear their names, and the audience?
 In this paper we study persona as a part that stands apart, an object that others can recognize and by which the artist can be recognized.
 Yet, all the while, what is recognized defies the artist’s complete control.
 Variously and independently attached to artist and audience, persona fuels a three-way dynamics of identity similar to what we observe everyday with online profiles.

 Giovanni Formilan and David Stark.
 “Moments of Identity: The Dynamics of Artist, Persona, and Audience in Electronic Music.”
-Theory & Society, in press.
+Theory & Society, vol 52, no 1, pp. 35-64.

 Algorithmic Management in the Platform Economy